 Determine Your Time Frame

-For our best of 2013 blog we wanted to consider all of the content that was viewed this year.
+For our “best of” blog we wanted to consider all of the content that was viewed this year.
 So step one was to change our time frame in Google Analytics.
-We set our start date at 1/1/2013 and our end date to the latest date possible.
+We set our start date at 1/1/2016 and our end date to the latest date possible.

 View All Pages

 Now you can view what pages on your site received the most page views for the year.
-To do this you click on the Behavior tab.
+To do this you scroll to the Behavior Section.
 Then click on Site Content.
 Finally click on All Pages.

 This will generate a report that will show you all of your content and the total amount of pageviews that content has received.
 A pageview simply means that the page has been loaded by a browser.
 This is a pretty basic measure of popularity but it is an easy and quick way to come up with your top posts compilation.